andreimerlescu/andreimerlescu/TOPOBUILDER.md

 Slug: landing-1
 Domain: mylandingsite.com
 Mode: Development
 Email: info@mylandingsite.com
 RollbackEnabled: true

 Firewall: # properties defined in the FirewallConfigs struct
 Directories: # properties defined in the DirectoriesConfigs struct
-OnePassword: # properties defined in the OnePasswordConfigs struct
+OnePassword: # properties defined in the OPConfigs struct
 AWS: # properties defined in the AWSConfigs struct
 GitLab: # properties defined in the GitLabConfigs struct
 EBS: # properties defined in the EBSConfigs struct